 The lowest-order mode (LP01) has an intensity profile which is similar to that of a Gaussian beam, particularly in cases with not too high V number.
 Particularly for the higher m values, the resulting radial functions can oscillate in the fiber core, whereas it decays more or less rapidly in the cladding.
 Figure 1 shows the radial functions for an example case.
-Here, we have two modes with l = 0 (LP01, LP02) and one mode each for l = 1 and l = 2.
-Note that for each non-zero l value we have two linearly independent solutions, having a cos l φ and sin l φ dependence, respectively.
+Here, we have two modes with ℓ = 0 (LP01, LP02) and one mode each for ℓ = 1 and ℓ = 2.
+Note that for each non-zero ℓ value we have two linearly independent solutions, having a cos ℓ φ and sin ℓ φ dependence, respectively, or alternatively a dependence on exp(i ℓ φ).
 Taking this into account, we have a total of 2 + 2 + 2 = 6 modes in our example case.

 The higher the V number of the fiber, the more guided modes exist.
 For V below 2.405, there is only a single guided mode (apart from different polarization directions), so that we have a single-mode fiber.
 For large V, the number of modes is proportional to V2.
 Figure 2 shows the complex amplitude profiles of all modes of a step-index fiber with a higher V number of 11.4.

-In this example, the LP52 mode is relatively close to its cut-off: it would cease to exist for only a slightly longer wavelength.
+In this example, the LP23 and LP04 modes are relatively close to their cut-off: they would cease to exist for only a slightly longer wavelength.
 In such a case, the w parameter becomes quite small, so that the field penetrates more into the cladding.
 Such modes can be more sensitive to bend losses, for example.
-However, only for modes with l = 0, the power propagating in the core vanishes at the cut-off.
+However, only for modes with ℓ = 0, the power propagating in the core vanishes at the cut-off.

 Fibers with Other Refractive Index Profiles